Raspberry Pi Pico (RP2040) SRAM and Flash Programming

 .align 4

 It is always a good idea to restore the default alignment of 4 for the 32-bit CPU at the end.
+This doesn't apply to Cortex-M0+ which uses Thumb instruction only, that is 2-byte aligned, but apply to other ARMs.
+Let's use it to stay safe.

 Linker Script

 Once assembled, we have to link the program to the target platform.
+Assembly only makes the program executable, linking makes it loadable.

-Following is our linker script in file main.ld.
+Following is our linker script in file main.ld:

 MEMORY {